No matter how little time you can spare, there is a role for you and your gifts today in our community.

 - Sewing and knitting group – making garments for various charities

-- Social Committee – plan and organise a varied programme of events for all ages including in 2018: a walk with pub lunch; cheese & wine evening; brewery tour etc
+- Social Committee – plans and organises a varied programme of events for all ages

 - Sunday Schools – activities for young people whilst the 10am Sung Eucharist is in progress

-- Toddler Fellowship – meets every Wednesday morning during term-time
+- Baby and Toddler Group – meets every Wednesday morning during term-time

-- Reloaded & Youth group – meets Tuesday evenings during term-time.
-Female helpers needed!
+- Youth Group – meets Tuesday evenings during term-time.

 Local branches of national charities and organisations: